1. Home

 What help can I expect?

 The help you get will depend on your personal situation.
 Your parents or carers have responsibility for you, so most of the time we will try to help you return home.
-We will do this by using ‘mediation’, which is where we try and help sort out problems that you have with your parents or carers.
+We will do this by using ‘mediation’.
+This is where we try and help sort out problems that you have with your parents or carers.
 We also help make sure that the same problems don’t come back again.

 What if I can not resolve the problems with my family?

-• living with a foster family
+- living with a foster family on a temporary or longer term basis